-- Submissions Containing Copyrighted Materials.
-Agency officials have adopted special policies for handling copyrighted materials submitted by public commenters, to avoid potential legal liability for disseminating copyrighted materials with their owners' consent.
+- Submissions Containing Protected or Sensitive Information.
+Agencies have adopted different policies for handling public submissions that contain protected or sensitive information.
+For example, some agencies do not accept comments that include CBI.
+Others redact CBI or exclude comments containing CBI but include a note in the online docket that these comments have been excluded.
+Others have developed special processes for members of the public to submit CBI or request that CBI be excluded from the docket.
+ACUS Recommendation 2020-2 contains extensive recommendations for managing protected materials in the public rulemaking docket.29 - Submissions Containing Copyrighted Materials.
+Agency officials have adopted special policies for handling copyrighted materials submitted by public commenters.
 Some agencies have also developed processes to allow public commenters to indicate that they own the copyright to the materials they submit. - Identical Comments.
 Some rulemakings attract a high volume of public comments, many of which may be identical.
 De-duplication tools can help agency personnel identify and manage identical comments.
 ACUS Recommendation 2021-1 offers best practices for managing large numbers of identical comments in the public rulemaking docket.30 - Computer-Generated Comments.
 Some agencies are starting to receive computer-generated comments as a result of technological advances.
 ACUS Recommendation 2021-1 offers best practices for managing computergenerated comments.31 - Falsely Attributed Comments.
 Commenters sometimes falsely attribute their submissions to other individuals or organizations.
 ACUS Recommendation 2021-1 offers best practices for managing falsely attributed comments.32 - Submissions Containing Abusive, Threatening, or Profane Language.
-Some agencies have adopted or been encouraged to adopt special policies for handling comments that contain abusive, threatening, or profane language.33 Agencies should be mindful of legal requirements, including First
+Some agencies have adopted (or been encouraged to adopt) special policies for handling comments that contain abusive, threatening, or profane language.33 Agencies should be mindful of legal requirements, including those arising under the First Amendment, when developing such policies.